Rachel Notley not sure she'll vote NDP in federal election | CBC News

 Rachel Notley not sure she'll vote NDP in federal election

-'I don't agree with Jagmeet Singh,' says former Alberta premier about leader's opposition to Trans Mountain
+Singh said on Friday he will do his best to gain the support of Notley

-Alberta's former NDP premier says she hasn't committed to voting NDP in the upcoming federal election.
+Alberta's former NDP premier Rachel Notley says she hasn't committed to voting NDP in the upcoming federal election.

 Earlier this week federal NDP leader Jagmeet Singh reaffirmed his opposition to the Trans Mountain pipeline — a project Notley championed during her tenure as Alberta premier.